 Your blood work and urine analysis are your guides to what you need to add or remove from your diet.
 You do not want to be too high or low on any of your results - your target is the be within the standard range.
 Stage 4 and 5 will find it takes even more work to keep everything balanced and within the standard ranges.
 Your Dietitian will use your labs to tweak your diet so that you have the best opportunity to avoid losing additional kidney function.

 Use your labs as a guide on what to eat.
-Keep a close eye on Phosphorus, Potassium, Sodium, Protein, Calcium, and Sugar since they are some of the most stressful on your body and usually hidden in most of the food you eat.
-Most Nephrologist recommend kidney patients avoid artificial ingredients, preservatives, and GMOs.
+Keep a close eye on Phosphorus, Potassium, Sodium, Protein (quantity and source), Calcium, and Sugar since they are some of the most stressful on your body and usually hidden in many of the foods you eat.
+Most Nephrologists recommend kidney patients avoid artificial ingredients, preservatives, and GMOs.
 Drink plenty of water unless you are on a restriction from your doctor.

 Consider Supplements to help keep you healthy

-Be aware of available supplements that can be used to help your kidneys, reduce water retention, add fiber to the foods you eat and give you more energy.
+Be aware of available supplements that can be used to help you meet your nutritional targets or reduce the burden placed on your kidneys.
 These can be very impactful in helping you improve your kidney function, managing your weight, and preventing dialysis.
-Always discuss supplements with your doctor since they could have negative impacts for some people or interact with some medications.
-The most common supplements for Kidney Disease patients are Vitamin D, Vitamin B, and Fiber.
+Always discuss supplements with your doctor since they could have negative impacts on some people or interact with some medications.
+Common supplements for Kidney patients include Probiotics, Vitamin D, Iron, and Fiber.